ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 - Click on "Google" and fill in the "Client ID" and "Client Secret" you just generated.
 - Make sure to scroll down and click "Save Changes" at the bottom of the dialog to save your changes.

-For developing on localhost, this is all you have to do to enable Auth0 login.
-Once you have deployed your app to production, follow the next step.
+When you have completed this step, you may return to the main instructions in the [../../README.md](../../README.md) to continue.

 ![auth0 connections social](./images/auth0-connections-social.png)